PhilChodrow/PIC16B/syllabus.md

 1. **Core Programming**: You will create complex Python programs for solving a range of problems in computational science.
 2. **Code Analysis**: You will collaboratively analyze and revise Python programs to improve clarity, robustness, and performance.
 3. **Code Communication**: You will analyze and explain Python programs to nontechnical audiences in clear and engaging prose.
-5. **Code Discovery**: You will navigate the Python ecosystem, identifying and deploying new tools suited to domain-specific problems.
+5. **Code Discovery**: You will independently navigate the Python ecosystem, identifying and deploying new tools suited to domain-specific problems.
 4. **Online Presence**: You will maintain a public portfolio of coding projects using industry-standard tools for code management.

 ## Prerequisites

 The only formal prerequisite for this course is PIC16A.
 In practice, I am expecting you to have **working knowledge** of the tools from PIC16A, including object-oriented programming, basic `numpy` and `pandas`, and basic machine learing using `scikit-learn`.
 Feeling a little rusty?
 That's ok!
-Feel free to consult [previous lecture notes and videos](https://philchodrow.github.io/PIC16A/schedule/).
+Feel free to consult [lecture notes and videos](https://philchodrow.github.io/PIC16B/schedule/) from PIC16A.

 ### About Math

 There is no mathematics prerequisite for PIC16B.
-That said, PIC16B handles a variety of technical topics, such as linear algebra, optimization, and machine learning, for which math up to MATH 33A is certainly helpful.
+That said, PIC16B handles a variety of technical topics, such as linear algebra, optimization, and machine learning, for which math up to MATH 33A or 155A is certainly helpful.

 If you stopped with math earlier, then that's ok!
-You'll have a slightly rougher ride in the first two weeks of the course.
-Past that, the math angle will become significantly less prominent.
+You'll have a slightly rougher ride in a couple weeks of the course, but I promise that we will get through together just fine.

 ## Official course description